sadit/TextSearch.jl/README.md

 As you may see, prunning an inverted index improves the search speed significantly with a small impact in the recall.
 The sum of distances is also barely impacted.
-The `SearchGraph` and `Knr` indexes perform relatively good, yet inverted indexes are much better, this is way we need specialized methods like those provided in `TextSearch`.
+The `SearchGraph` and `Knr` indexes perform relatively good, yet inverted indexes are much better, this is way we need specialized methods like those provided in `TextSearch.jl` package.